qdrant/landing_page/qdrant-landing/content/documentation/cloud/backups.md

 ## Automatic backups

-**Note: not available in the beta version.**
+We are currently offering this service on a request-only basis.
+Please [**let us know**](mailto:cloud@qdrant.io) if you would like to activate automatic backups.

 The cloud platform offers an option for automatic system backups.
 It is possible to configure periodical system level snapshots to restore a cluster from a hard copy.
 On the cluster settings section you can choose how often a backup should be done and how many latest copies should be kept on the backup storage.

 To restore a Qdrant cluster from backup, you can select a desired backup copy version and start the reporting process.
 Attention: during the restoring process the affected cluster will not be available because the cluster will be deleted  and created from scratch from the backup copy.